 - Gas pipelines: The unit is typically a particular length of pipeline, added (or planned to be added) by a particular company at a particular time.
 However, some existing pipelines are listed as whole networks (e.g., the United Kingdom’s National Transmission System).

-- Gas power plants: The unit is a generator within each plant.
+- Oil and Gas power plants: The unit is a generator within each plant.
 For combined cycle sets (with one or more gas turbines working together with one or more steam turbines), the 20 MW threshold is applied to the whole combined cycle set.
+For internal combustion units, or those units that have multiple identically sized engines, the threshold applies to the total capacity of the set of engines.

 - Gas extraction sites: The unit is an individual gas field, as defined by the sources consulted (e.g., a government agency such as the Danish Energy Agency).